ProvarTesting/provardx-cli/messages/sf.provar.config.set.md

 # summary

-Sets a property in the loaded properties file
+Sets a property in the loaded properties file.

 # description

-Sets a property in the loaded properties file
+Sets a property in the loaded properties file.

 # examples